Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 <div class="admonition note" >
 <p class="admonition-title">Note</p>
-​You can specify any configuration items inside the configuration file `/etc/respeaker/respeakerd.conf` on the command line to overwrite the corresponding configuration items in the configuration file.
-You can also inspect all the command line options with `respeakerd --help`.</div>
+​You can specify any configuration items inside the configuration file /etc/respeaker/respeakerd.conf on the command line to overwrite the corresponding configuration items in the configuration file.
+You can also inspect all the command line options with respeakerd --help.</div>

 **Part 3.
 Compile and Run AVS C++ SDK**